sammaxfleet/THISORTHATAPI/README.md

 5. Update/ Save  - MUST HAVE

+Epic:: Contact Model

+1. Create Model
+2. Be able to contact if not signed up aswell as logged in, give 2 different options.
+3. Email filiter
+4. Reason filter
+5. Description filter

 Epic: WORKING & DEPLOYED API

 1. GET THE ADMIN WORKING - MUST HAVE
 2. DEPLOY THE API SO THE APPS OR WORKING 0 MUST HAVE